 Supplements for prevention

 Vitamin D. To get vitamin D the old-fashioned way, by producing it in the skin, we need lots of sunshine.
-But as work has shifted from the farm to the office and as we've learned to use sunscreens to reduce the risk of skin cancer and wrinkles, about 70% of Americans lack sufficient amounts of the "sunshine vitamin."
+But as work has shifted from the farm to the office and as we've learned to use sunscreens to reduce the risk of skin cancer and wrinkles, many people lack sufficient amounts of the "sunshine vitamin."
 Older adults, patients with chronic illnesses, and people of color are at particular risk.

 Vitamin D is needed to absorb calcium from the intestines; that's why vitamin D is so important for healthy bones.
-But vitamin D also appears to reduce the risk of various neuromuscular problems, particularly falling, and some preliminary evidence holds out hope that good levels of vitamin D may help reduce the risk of prostate cancer and certain other malignancies and perhaps of autoimmune diseases.
 Current guidelines call for 600 IU (international units) a day below age 71 and 800 IU a day thereafter.
 But many experts recommend 800 to 1,000 IU a day for most adults; daily doses up to 4,000 IU are considered safe, but more can be toxic.

 It's very hard to get the vitamin D you need from your diet; oily fish and fortified dairy products are the only important sources.
 So supplements do make good sense for most adults.
 The form known as vitamin D3 is usually recommended, but D2 is also effective; for best results, take your vitamin D along with a meal that has some fat.
 If you want to be sure you need this supplement, ask for a blood test; levels of at least 30 nanograms per milliliter are considered best.